riccardoperra/ngx-reactive-loading/README.md

   ): LoadingService;

   /**
-   * Returns the given observable with the loading operator attached.
+   * Attach the loading operator to the the given observable.
    * This allows to update the loading state of the given property
-   * automatically after each value emission.
+   * automatically after each emission.
    *
    * @example
    * import {LoadingService} from 'ngx-reactive-loading';